 Are you in serious tooth pain?
 Have you let a cavity go unaddressed for far too long?

-Roots canals are a conservative dental procedure used for the treatment of advanced tooth decay.
+Roots canals are a conservative dental procedure that we provide at our dental practice to treat advanced tooth decay.
 Root canals allow for the preservation of most of the natural tooth, helping you maintain the function of your bite, structure of your teeth, and health of your gums.

 Are Root Canals Painful?

 Many people think that root canals are a painful dental treatment when in truth, this procedure commonly alleviates tooth pain.
-Pain associated with the root canal treatment is often caused by the infection inside the tooth pulp.
-Once the tooth is cleared and cleaned, patients enjoy relief from discomfort and tenderness.
+The infection inside the tooth pulp is what causes the pain that you are feeling.
+Once our dentist clears and cleans your affected tooth, you will enjoy the relief from discomfort and tenderness.

 Reasons for a Root Canal Treatment

-A dentist may recommend a root canal the pulp of the tooth becomes infected or inflamed.
-You may also need a root canal in the case of advanced tooth decay, extensive tooth damage, broken restoration, or repeated trauma to the affected area.
+Our dentist may recommend a root canal treatment if he finds infected pulp inside of the tooth that is causing you pain.
+Infected tooth pulp is the number one source of tooth pain.
+A root canal treatment is the only way to remove the infection and restore the health of your tooth.
+You may also need a root canal in the case of advanced tooth decay, extensive tooth damage, a broken restoration, or repeated trauma to the affected area.

-If these concerns are left untreated, it may result in an abscess, pain, or a more complex dental problem.
-A root canal may help preserve the natural tooth and avoid the need for an extraction.
-Our team can work with you to determine if root canal treatment is right for you.
+If you do not address these concerns, it may result in an abscess, gum pain, gum infections, or a more complex dental problem like periodontal disease.
+A root canal may help preserve your natural tooth and avoid the need for an extraction.
+Our team can work with you to determine if a root canal treatment is right for you.

 What to Expect from a Root Canal at Henrich Dental

-The root canal procedure is generally performed under a local anesthetic for the patient’s optimal comfort.
+We will preform the root canal procedure using a local anesthetic for your optimal comfort.
 Most patients experience little to no discomfort during their treatment and recovery time is generally about 1-2 days.
-Dr. Henrich can complete your root canal procedure from the comfort of our Tulsa, OK dentist office.
+Dr. Henrich will complete your root canal procedure from the comfort of our Tulsa, OK dental office.

-A small hole will be drilled into the back side of the infected tooth.
-Through this hole, Dr. Henrich will use a special tool to remove all of the decayed and diseased pulp from inside the tooth.
-The tooth will be thoroughly cleaned and then filled with a biocompatible, composite filling to protect the structure of the tooth.
+First, he will drill small hole into the back side of the infected tooth.
+Through this hole, Dr. Henrich will use a special tool to remove all of the decayed and diseased pulp from the inside of the tooth.
+Next, he will thoroughly clean ti and then fill it with a biocompatible composite filling to protect the structure of the tooth.

 Many patients will receive a dental crown after a root canal.
-The dental crown is designed to strengthen the tooth and prevent further damage or decay.
-Your dental crown will be custom fabricated to match the color, shape, and size of your natural tooth for a beautiful and lasting result.
+We design the dental crown to strengthen the tooth and prevent further damage and decay.
+We will also make sure to match the color, shape, and size of your natural tooth to create a beautiful and lasting result.

-If you have not visited the dentist for your routine dental exam, we recommend you visit Henrich Dental.
-During your exam, we can determine if any further treatment is needed to restore your smile to optimal health.
-To schedule an appointment, call (918) 208-0273 or request an appointment online today.
+Visit Henrich Dental for routine dental care today.
+During your dental exam, we can determine if you need any further treatments to restore your smile to the best health.
+To schedule an appointment, call (918) 262-4731 or request an appointment online today.